Sampling in Munksjön with SGU's sampling boat. Photo: Anna-Karin Dahlberg.

 The rate of decomposition of the organic material depends on both environmental factors (such as oxygen levels, temperature and nutrients) and the balance between different microbial communities, where methanogens are responsible for the final degradation step that leads to methane formation.
 As the temperature in our waters is expected to rise due to climate change, greenhouse gas emissions from fiberbanks are also expected to increase, with the risk of increased spread of environmental toxins as a result.
 To better assess fiberbanks as a source of greenhouse gases, more knowledge is needed to understand which factors affect the formation of greenhouse gases in this unique type of sediment and how gas production differs in different aquatic environments in Sweden.
 This information is important for the authorities to be able to prioritize which fiberbanks require remediation.

 The research project FIB-GHG will investigate fiberbanks in both marine, brackish and limnic environments.
-The work will study how methane production varies within fiberbanks with different fiber composition and investigate how production is linked to the distribution and composition of different microbes in the fiberbanks.
-The measurements will include both advanced DNA sequencing for identification and quantification of microbes and isotope analysis of greenhouse gases using gas chromatography coupled to mass spectrometry (GC-MS) to quantify greenhouse gases and investigate which microbial degradation pathway dominates.
+We will study how methane production varies within fiberbanks with different fiber composition and investigate how production is linked to the distribution and composition of different microbes in the fiberbanks.
+The measurements will include advanced DNA sequencing for the identification and quantification of microbes, as well as analysis of greenhouse gas concentrations using gas chromatography (GC) and their isotopic compositions using gas chromatography–isotope ratio mass spectrometry (GC-IRMS).
+The aim is to understand the spatial variation of greenhouse gas emissions and to investigate the dominant microbial degradation pathways.

 In addition to the project members, the project has a broad reference group consisting of various authorities working with contaminated sediments to promote dissemination of the results.